Skip to content

 He was right.
 Amazon ate retail.
 Netflix ate video rental.
 Spotify ate the music store.
 Airbnb ate hotels.
 Uber ate the taxi industry.
 Software didn't just show up to the table, it ate everybody else's food, ordered dessert, and asked for the check.

 For the next decade, the smartest money in the world bet heavily on software.
 Venture capital poured in.
 Private equity firms built entire strategies around it.
 Valuations went through the roof.
-A company that could show recurring subscription revenue,
+A company that could show recurring

 Read more